bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

     **Figure 4: MCMC estimate of posterior**

-Lastly, I implemented both SGD and SGLD in PyTorch (using the same PyTorch Module).
+Next, I implemented both SGD and SGLD in PyTorch (using the same PyTorch Module).
 This was pretty simple by leveraging the builtin `distributions
 <https://pytorch.org/docs/stable/distributions.html>`__ package, particularly
 the `MixtureSameFamily <https://pytorch.org/docs/stable/distributions.html>`__
 one.

-For SGD with batch size of :math:`100` and learning rate (:math:`\epsilon`) 0.01 and 300 epochs with initial values as :math:`(\theta_1, \theta_2) = (1,
+For SGD with batch size of :math:`100`, learning rate (:math:`\epsilon`) 0.01, 300 epochs, and initial values as :math:`(\theta_1, \theta_2) = (1, 1)`,
-1)`, I was able to iterate towards a solution of :math:`(-0.2327, 1.5129)`, which is pretty much bang on the first mode.
+I was able to iterate towards a solution of :math:`(-0.2327, 1.5129)`, which is pretty much our first mode from Figure 3.
 This gave me confidence that my model was correct.

-Next, moving onto SGLD, I used the same effective learning rate schedule as the paper with :math:`a=0.01, b=0.0001, \gamma=0.55` that results in 10000 sweeps through the entire dataset with batch size of 1.
+Next, moving onto SGLD, I used the same effective decayed polynomial learning rate schedule as the paper with :math:`a=0.01, b=0.0001, \gamma=0.55` that results in 10000 sweeps through the entire dataset with batch size of 1.
 I also did different experiments with batch size of 10 and 100, adjusting the same decaying